If you consider yourself a big foodie, read this to accurately determine if you truly are a foodie, food lover, or someone with more refined tastes.

 If you’re the type of person who will go on a road trip or travel far distances just to try a specific dish or trendy food (and especially if you insist on taking photos of said food) you are very much a foodie.
 If you dedicate an entire vacation to enjoying all the best eats of that region, you are undoubtedly a foodie.

 However, if you don’t relate to this, but still have a special place in your heart for food, one of the following descriptors may be better suited for you.

 On the other hand, food lovers are people who simply love food.
 “Food lover” is an all-encompassing term that includes food enthusiasts of all types, no matter what drives their interests.

-Other related terms include: glutton, gastronome, gourmand, gourmet, bon vivant, and epicure.
+Other related terms to describe those with a love or passion for food include: glutton, gastronome, gourmand, gourmet, bon vivant, and epicure.
 You can even find many of these as synonyms of each other in most thesauruses.
 However, they are not all exact substitutes.
 The easiest way to distinguish these fans of food is in their level of refined taste.
 So, here’s an image to help visualize these terms from the least (outside) to most (inside) discriminating eating enthusiasts:

-Whatever you define yourself as: foodie, food lover, or something else…you certainly enjoy life through your taste buds, so treat yourself to some great food and, once in a while, maybe even something extra. 😉
+Whatever you define yourself as: foodie, food lover, or something else…you certainly enjoy life through your taste buds and know good food.
+So, make sure to treat yourself to some delicious eats regularly and, once in a while, maybe indulge in something special. 😉